 Families stay as little as one night (for a follow-up appointment or testing) or sometimes months.
 Families are asked to check out by 3 pm on the day following their last appointment or discharge.
 Please see our ELIGIBILITY POLICY for more information.

-Who can use the Ronald McDonald Family Room?
+Who can use a Ronald McDonald Family Room?